2stacks/docker-freeradius/README.md

 Received Access-Accept Id 42 from 10.0.0.3:1812 to 0.0.0.0:0 length 20
 ```

 Note: The username and password used in the radtest example above are pre-loaded in the mysql database by the radius.sql schema included in this repository.
-The preconfigured mysql database is for validating docker-freeradius functionality only and not intended for production use.
+The preconfigured mysql database is for validating freeradius functionality only and not intended for production use.

 A default SQL scheme for FreeRadius on MySQL can be found [here](https://raw.githubusercontent.com/FreeRADIUS/freeradius-server/v3.0.x/raddb/mods-config/sql/main/mysql/schema.sql).